blankly-finance/blankly-docs/content/en/getting-started/why-blankly.md

 #### Calculate the Ratios

-Now let's implement the code needed to calculate portfolio returns and ratios.
-We're going to calculate the sharpe ratio
+Now, let's implement the code needed to calculate portfolio returns and ratios.
+We're going to calculate the Sharpe ratio.

 ```python
 ...